umbralcalc/umbralcalc.github.io/_posts/dennm-torch.md

 \end{aligned}
 $$

 Pytorch provides a C++ API known as Libtorch [@libtorch] which can be used as a library to handle the abstractions of tensor operations in a computationally efficent way.
-The key libary calls which will make the operations above possible are $\texttt{torch::tensordot}$ (to handle contractions over indices between different tensors) and $\texttt{torch::cat}$ (to extend the windowed state history from initialisation up to the point at which the full state history window size is reached).
+The key library calls which will make the operations above possible are $\texttt{torch::tensordot}$ (to handle contractions over indices between different tensors) and $\texttt{torch::cat}$ (to extend the windowed state history from initialisation up to the point at which the full state history window size is reached).

 The discretised iteration formulae above have been implemented with Libtorch in this small C++ package here: [https://github.com/umbralcalc/dennm-torch](https://github.com/umbralcalc/dennm-torch).
 Possible extensions to this work include implementing even higher-order correlations as well as trying out some specific systems.